OKC Fairgrounds Needs a New Coliseum

-The Big House and fairgrounds play a key role in our city’s economic development, drawing visitors from every corner of our state and around the globe.
+The arena and fairgrounds play a key role in our city’s economic development, drawing visitors from every corner of our state and around the globe.

 However, the building is rapidly nearing the end of its useful life.

-To ensure the OKC Fairgrounds remain home to economically and emotionally vital events, it is time to build a state-of-the-art coliseum to replace The Big House.
+To ensure the OKC Fairgrounds remain home to economically and emotionally vital events, it is time to build a state-of-the-art coliseum to replace the Jim Norick Arena.

 A brand-new coliseum will improve the annual Great State Fair of Oklahoma, create new dreams for Oklahoma athletes and ensure Oklahoma City